-- (b) in any other case- - (i) the meeting must be adjourned to a date not more than 21 days after the adjournment; and - (ii) notice of the date, time and place to which the meeting is adjourned must be given at the meeting and confirmed by written notice given to all members as soon as practicable after the meeting. - (4) If a quorum is not present within 30 minutes after the time to which a general meeting has been adjourned under subrule (3)(b), the members present at the meeting (if not fewer than 3) may proceed with the business of the meeting as if a quorum were present.

-37 Adjournment of general meeting

-- (1) The Chairperson of a general meeting at which a quorum is present may, with the consent of a majority of members present at the meeting, adjourn the meeting to another time at the same place or at another place. - (2) Without limiting subrule (1), a meeting may be adjourned- - (a) if there is insufficient time to deal with the business at hand; or - (b) to give the members more time to consider an item of business.
+- b) In any other case - i) The meeting will be adjourned for exactly one week.
+Time and venue of adjourned meeting will remain the same as the original meeting.
+No further notice will be provided to members. - (4) If a quorum is not present within 30 minutes after the time to which a general meeting has been adjourned under subrule (3)(b), the members present at the meeting (if not fewer than 3) may proceed with the business of the meeting as if a quorum were present. - 37 Adjournment of general meeting - (1) The Chairperson of a general meeting at which a quorum is present may, with the consent of a majority of members present at the meeting, adjourn the meeting to another time at the same place or at another place. - (2) Without limiting sub rule (1), a meeting may be adjourned - a) If there is insufficient time to deal with the business at hand; or - b) To give the members more time to consider an item of business.